 - Salt and pepper grinders, other spices or seasonings, and oil for cooking.

-- Dish soap, a sponge and paper towels for clean-up after meals
+- Dish soap, a sponge and paper towels for clean-up after meals.

-- A lighter for lighting your stove and starting a fire at your campsite (many campgrounds around Namibia allow fires in designated areas and some even provide firewood)
+- A lighter for lighting your stove and starting a fire at your campsite (many campgrounds around Namibia allow fires in designated areas and some even provide firewood).

 - Bedding.
 If you’re going to be camping in Namibia for more than a couple of weeks, the price to purchase a few pillows, a sheet, and a comforter will be almost equal to the price you’ll pay to rent used bedding.

-Any other questions about renting a car in Namibia?
+Do you have any other questions about renting a car in Namibia?
 Comment below!